What Is Nutrigenomics? The Science Of How Food Affects Genes, Explained

 While both fall under the parasol of nutritional genomics and touch on gene-diet dynamics, there are no official differentiators.
 Often, nutrigenomics is associated with employing molecular means to assess how food compounds influence DNA, alter gene structure and expression, and ultimately contribute to disease predisposition.
 In other words, nutrigenomics looks at the effects of nutrition on genes and their relationship with the genome.

-Similarly, nutrigenetics is a personalized nutrition domain that examines the different phenotypic responses to diet (such as glucose levels, weight, or plasma cholesterol) depending on an individual's genetic composition, dietary intake, and health outcomes.
+Similarly, nutrigenetics is a personalized nutrition2 domain that examines the different phenotypic responses to diet (such as glucose levels, weight, or plasma cholesterol) depending on an individual's genetic composition, dietary intake, and health outcomes.

 How does this theory work?

 The thread that weaves different nutrigenomic research perspectives on diet together is the idea that health depends on a person's genetic makeup.
 "It's about how genes interact with the food we eat.
 There are about 20,000 genes, and we now know that they all interact directly or indirectly with the nutrients we ingest," adds Lipman.
 "These nutrients can either turn on or turn off various genes."

 Like a remote control, the food we eat sends a genetic signal that can turn into different protein, gene, and metabolite modifications.
 In short, the nutrigenomic axiom is concerned with the influence of dietary elements on the genome1 that was born from the need to move beyond epidemiology and physiology to genetics and molecular biology3.

 "The biggest benefit of nutrigenomics—the reason that people are so drawn to it—is because it's truly personalized medicine.
 People want to know 'what's right for my body?'" says Ginger Hutlin, M.S., RDN, owner of ChampagneNutrition and author of Anti-Inflammatory Diet Meal Prep.
 "I want answers to what I need for my unique situation."